 Sober Companionship is available when additional one-on-one support is necessary.
 They are able to accompany individuals to certain functions for an allotted period of time.
 Such functions can include family events, Bar Mitzvahs, weddings, christenings, holiday parties, among other events.

 Many addictions stem from psychological trauma which, if left unhealed, can lead to relapse.
 Licensed therapists will work with residents to explore the underlying layers of these traumas, and work through them to heal from the inside out.

 Using a familiar, trustworthy therapist can strengthen the recovery progress, which is why we encourage residents to continue with the same professional.
-If the resident does not have a therapist, our Case managers will work closely with each resident to find a therapist that is a good fit and meets their needs.
+If the resident does not have a therapist, our Case Managers will work closely with each resident to find a therapist that is a good fit and meets their needs.
 It is essential that each resident feels secure and comfortable with their therapist, allowing for a strong therapist-client alliance to process personal issues.

-Equine Therapeutic Prpgram
+Equine Therapeutic Program

 Therapeutic equine has been successful in helping individuals demonstrate improvement in stress tolerance, emotional awareness, self-regard, social responsibility, problem-solving skills, impulse control, empathy, emotional awareness, assertiveness, self-actualization, independence, and interpersonal relationships.

 Therapeutic equine has proved to be beneficial in treating substance abuse, addiction, eating disorders, mood disorders, bipolar disorder, depression, anxiety, and other related conditions.